hsf-training/hsf-training-matplotlib/_episodes/03-More_advanced_plots.md

 # MC distributions

-In the previous episode, you were able to make basic plots of some physical variables using the MC and data samples that we have been working with.
+In the previous episode, you were able to make basic plots of some physical variables using a few data samples from the Atlas open data dataset that we are using.

-Here we will focus on the principal MC samples that contribute more to the physics that we are looking for, this is 4 leptons final state,  and then we will compare it with real data.
+Here we will use all the 4 leptons final state samples that we have available for this tutorial, these are MC and data.

+The goal is to discover the Higgs component in data comparing the final distributions of MC and data in the mass of the 4 leptons variable.

 First we need to import matplotlib, pandas and numpy as usual:
 ~~~